Muslim Gurjars: Afghanistan

 During the Rohilla rule (c.
 1720–1770), horse breeding flourished alongside agricultural growth in the region.
 Gujjars, along with Bhattis, played an important role as roaming traders who helped maintain the quality of local horse breeds by bringing in stallions and mares from regions like Punjab, Afghanistan, and Turkistan.
 Their involvement contributed to the strength of the regional breeding economy, which supported military demands.

 Pakistan

 Among eighteenth Pakistani ethnic groups found across four provinces, the Gujjar is one of the largest ethnic group in Pakistan.
 An estimated 20% of Pakistan's population is Gujjars.

 They enjoy good status in Pakistani society and in numbers their population is estimated to be 33 million.

-Initially Gujjars of Pakistan were predominantly Sun worshipers, later most of them converted to Hinduism.